 Average dry biomass yields

 The highest dry biomass yields were obtained on plots fertilized with 0.1t/ha urea and 10t/ha chicken droppings during successive cuts 1 and 2.
 But by the third cut, the 10t/ha dose of droppings gave the highest dry biomass yield (3.53 t/ha), followed by the 0.1t/ha dose of urea (3.27t/ha).
 These results are strongly linked to the fresh biomass yields obtained.
-However, the quantities of dry matter obtained were pproportional to the quantities of fresh matter harvested.
+However, the quantities of dry matter obtained were proportional to the quantities of fresh matter harvested.
 According to Silou et al (1999), the application of manure (10 t/ha) and NPK (0.63 t/ha) increased the dry matter content of C. citratus leaves one month after transplanting.
 Dry matter content, which reflects a plant's capacity to mobilize biomass, consolidates over time to a greater extent in unamended soils than in amended soils (Silou et al., 1999).

 Average essential oil content and yields